The Problem I Set Out to Solve

 Eunite notifies group when to leave for a planned activity, and remind group who will be coming

-Add a transportation plan between itinerary items for ease of transport and time management for the group
+Add transportation plan between itinerary items for ease of transport and time management

 /